 “Don't judge each day by the harvest you reap but by the seeds that you plant.”

 Growing your own cannabis plant starting from seed is a remarkable journey.
-Understanding the biology is one thing, but comprehending how a little miracle bean can turn into a gigantic tree that can affect your body and mind is nothing short of an evolutionary miracle.
+Understanding the biology of the plant is one thing, but comprehending how a little miracle bean can turn into a gigantic tree producing flowers that can affect your body and mind is nothing short of an evolutionary miracle.
 Or rather a co-evolutionary story of plant and human.

-Our favorite thing about starting from a seed, rather than a clone, is that you get to see the full life cycle and enjoy a plant that is unique, just like you.
+Our favorite thing about growing your own weed starting from a seed, rather than a clone, is that you get to see the full life cycle and enjoy a plant that is unique, just like you.
 An entirely new genetic makeup will enter the world for the first time, and if you're lucky, something remarkable might be born.

-Raising a seedling, however, requires some patience, gentle hands, and a smidgen of luck.
+Raising a cannabis seedling, however, requires some patience, gentle hands, and a smidgen of luck.
 Thankfully pot seeds are remarkably vigorous because they are what's called endosperm seeds, which means they have almost pre-formed cotyledon leaves before you even add water.
 Below is a brief guide on the techniques we have found yield the most success when starting seeds and raising your seedling to a healthy plant ready for transplanting.
 And, don’t forget, a Pot for Pot’s Complete Grow Kits take the guesswork out so you always wind up with a splendid harvest!

 Related: Why Grow One Plant?

-We like to use seedling pellets that are made of a mix of compressed peat moss and coco husk.
+We see best results with seedling pellets that are made of a mix of compressed peat moss and coco husk.
 To expand, soak it in water for 10 to 15 minutes.
 Using warmer, lukewarm water, instead of cold water, will speed up the time the pellet takes to fully expand.
-Once your seedling pellet has absorbed enough water and has expanded to its maximum size, drain off any excess water.
+Once your seedling pellet has absorbed enough water and has expanded to its maximum size, gently squeeze to remove excess water.
 The growing medium should be like a damp sponge that would not leave streaks on the table.
-Dig a small hole about 1/4 in deep for your seed.
+Dig a small hole about 1/4 inch deep for your seed.
 Use a spoon to lift the seed out of its bath.
 If it has popped out a taproot be careful not to damage it.
 Gently place the seed into the hole and lightly cover it with dirt from the pellet.
 Now that you have started the germination process, your seedling will come above ground within two weeks.
 The older the seed, the longer it takes for it to germinate.

-Perhaps the most exciting stage, your baby will typically come above ground in 1-2 weeks, with the average popping up in 5 to 7 days after planting.
+Perhaps the most exciting stage, your plant baby will come above ground in 1-2 weeks, with the average popping up in 5 to 7 days after planting.
 As your seedling comes above the soil, its shell might take a few days to fall off.
 It’s best to leave it alone, nature has the job covered.
 If it does not come above ground after about two weeks, the chance of success is dramatically reduced, and it’s best to try again.
 Even the best seeds have an 85% germination rate.
 When your seedling comes above ground, it is going to want to see a direct light source.

-Seedlings require a medium amount of light in which it has enough to grow but not too much light that it gets burned.
+Marijuana seedlings require a medium amount of light-- enough to get energy to grow, but not too much light that to get burned.
 Leaving your seedling in direct sunlight will cause the leaves to curl, while too little light will cause the seedling to stretch.
 If growing outside, seedlings want to see a direct light source to stop them stretching.
 If inside, a sunny windowsill with more than half a day of sunlight works wonders.
-Otherwise, 18 in away from a growing light works excellently.
-Your seedling should not stretch more than 6 in at most.
-We'll cover lighting in more depth in a later blog.
+Otherwise, 24 to 30 inches from a grow light is an excellent supplement.
+Your seedling should not stretch more than 6 inches at most.

 Related: The Cheapest Way to Grow Pot Indoors